 The purpose of moving your data from spreadsheets to a PIM is to ensure productivity and efficiency.
 That means looking for a PIM that doesn’t mirror your experience of working in a spreadsheet: frustrating and tedious.
 So, when you’re searching for the best PIM for Shopify, you need to know that it can allow you to easily import your product data into the system with as little effort as possible.

-For instance, with Plytix, you can follow an easy guide to be able to import from a CSV file into the platform.
+For instance, with Plytix, you can follow an easy guide to be able to import a CSV file into the platform.
 And, you can bring your product content from Shopify into Plytix by following our steps.
 In addition to that, we have a customer success team that’s more than willing to guide you throughout the process so that you can brush out any concerns and confusion when it comes to importing your data.

 2. Product data quality control and enrichment

-The quality of your product information is the determining factor on whether or not your products sell.
+The quality of your product information is the determining factor in whether or not your products sell.
 Remember that customers cannot physically interact with your products, so they depend on the information provided to make a decision.

 It’s your job to make the product experience stand out with clear, rich product information.
-With that being said, the PIM software you choose should have data quality control functions to ensure that you’re pushing error-free content to your webshops.
+With that being said, the PIM database you choose should have data quality control functions to ensure that you’re pushing error-free content to your webshops.
 For instance, Plytix has a content validation function that helps you identify errors and missing information before going live.
 It alerts you so you can easily rectify it before you distribute the product information to your storefronts.

 3. Collections management functionality